-Let's talk about "escrow".
-An escrow agent is hired to assure your home closes on time and the money exchanging part of closing goes smoothly.
-When money is held by a third party in a transaction between a buyer and a seller, it's in escrow.
-A simple way to understand the concept of what an escrow company does is to think of how you might use PayPal for Internet purchases.
+First, a little about "escrow".
+An escrow company is hired to assure your home closes on time and the money exchanging part of closing goes smoothly.
+When funds are held by a third party in a transaction between a buyer and a seller, it's in escrow.
+PayPal is a good way to picture an escrow company.

 - Requests for payment for various services to be paid out of escrow funds